guanyingc/latex_paper_writing_tips/README.md

 However, some new graduate students might not have experience in using LaTeX and thus have a difficult time in prepare their first paper.

-In this [article](./paper_writing_tips.pdf), we will first provide some tips for paper writing. using LaTeX.
+In this [article](./paper_writing_tips.pdf), we will first provide some tips for paper writing.
-Then, we will showcase several working examples for the table and figure, which have been used in my previous publications.
-The readers are encouraged to adapt those tables and figures to their purposes to save time.
+Then, we will showcase several working examples for the tables and figures, which have been used in our previous publications.
+The readers are encouraged to adapt those tables and figures to their purposes to save time when preparing their first papers.

 ## Examples for the Tables
 <p align="center">